spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-continuous-deployment/1-cd-basics.md

 description: 'This section discusses how to use Continuous Deployment of Tasks in SCDF'
 ---

-# Continuous Deployment of task applications
+# Continuous Deployment of Task Applications

 As task applications evolve, you want to get your updates to production.
 The change can be a new version of the task application that fixes a bug or setting a deployment property different from the previous task launch.